rybortega/MADAndroid-LP2-CreatingCards.5/README.md

 - [ ] User sees a 'card flip' animation when the card is tapped
 - [ ] User sees a celebration animation with confetti when they answer a question correctly

+## New features to be added:
+- [ ] Randomize multiple choice answers

 ## Lab 3

 ### App Description